speedreeder/StarWars5e.Core/StarWars5e.Starships.Parser/Sources/sotg.md

 At 4th rank, when you take the Evade action, you can choose to forgo your proficiency bonus.
 If you succeed on the check, the target has disadvantage on attack rolls it makes against you before the start of your next turn, instead of one.

 ### Uncanny Dodge
-Also at 4th rank, when an attacker that you can see hits your ship with an attack, you can use your reaction to halve the attack’s damage against your ship.
+Also at 4th rank, when an attacker that you can see hits your ship with an attack, you can use your reaction to halve the attackï¿½s damage against your ship.

 ### Paragon Pilot
 As of 5th tier, you are a paragon of your deployment.
 You regain all expended uses of your Pilot Procedure feature when you finish a short or long rest.